raphCode/master-thesis-muzero/approach.typ

 == Extension to !MP, Stochastic and General Sum !Gs

-I propose an extension of !mz to more general !gs than the original !impl is capable of.
+As outlined in @sec-muzero_limitations, the original !mz !impl is not applicable to !envs with more than two !pls, stochasticity or general-sum !gs.
-This includes !gs with chance events, more than two !pls, and therefore arbitrary payoffs.
+In this section, I propose modifications to the !mz !arch which lift these three restrictions, thus improving the generality of the !algo.

 The modified !algo retains compatibility with the original !mz !envs (board !gs and the Atari suite) as special cases.
 The !gs are still required to be with !pinf.